Olympic Solidarity

 Although the funding of NOCs needs was started in 1972, it was very limited at first.

-From the Los Angeles 1984 Olympic Games and onwards, the increased levels of income generated by television rights made it possible to administer the income according to distribution parameters established by the IOC.
+From the Los Angeles 1984 Olympic Games onwards, the increased levels of income generated by television rights made it possible to administer the income according to distribution parameters established by the IOC.

 Operational structure and funding

 The Olympic Solidarity Commission is chaired by Robin E. Mitchell and is composed of individual members appointed by the IOC President.
-The commission is responsible for defining the main directions and courses of action, and managing the activities of Olympic Solidarity by approving programmes and their related budgets and by monitoring their implementation.
+The commission is responsible for defining the main directions and courses of action, and managing the activities of Olympic Solidarity by approving programs and their related budgets and by monitoring their implementation.

 Programmes